 Compensation and remuneration

 Directors and committee members are entitled to the remuneration and allowances determined by the responsible Minister on the recommendation of the Public Sector Commissioner and endorsed by Cabinet.
-Superannuation is 9.50%.
+Superannuation Guarantee contributions are paid at the rate of 10%.